-An easy, delicious recipe for Keto Blueberry Pie that features fresh blueberries and has a double crust.
+An easy, delicious recipe for Keto Blueberry Pie that features fresh blueberry filling and has a double crust.

 It’s blueberry season and you know what that means?
 It’s time to create another blueberry recipe for you all to enjoy.
 And what better way to celebrate blueberries than with an easy keto blueberry pie.
 This recipe features a keto blueberry pie filling and has not one but two crusts.

 Fruits On Keto

-And why is that important to know when doing keto?
+And why is that important to know what fruits to choose when doing keto?

-Although we’ve been taught for years that fruits are healthy, they can prove to be problematic when doing a low carb keto diet, because of their tendency to be high carbs.
+This is because of their tendency to be high carbs.
 What’s the solution?
 Moderation.
 Which is why a keto blueberry pie can fit into your daily macros as long as you plan well for it.

-When it comes to a ketogenic lifestyle, our fruit choices are pretty limited.
+When it comes to a ketogenic lifestyle, the fruit choices are pretty limited.
 The natural sugar in fruits tend to also make them high in carbs.
 And when you have foods that are too high in carbohydrates you can be kicked out of ketosis.

 The Problem With Fructose

 Fruit has been called nature’s candy and for good reason, because most fruits are as high in sugar as the candy that comes in a wrapper.
 Here’s the thing, just because fruits contain natural sugar, it doesn’t mean this form of sugar can be consumed liberally.

 Unfortunately, most people give fruit high marks because they don’t really understand fructose (the natural sugar in fruits).

-I can give you several reasons why a diet that is high in fructose is not good for you.
-But to keep this post about my recipe for Keto Blueberry Pie, I will resist the urge and only give you my top three reasons why you need to limit fructose in your diet.
+But I can give you several reasons why a diet that is high in fructose is not good for you.
+In order to keep this post about my recipe for keto blueberry pie, I will resist the urge and only give you my top three reasons why you need to limit fructose in your diet.